MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 ---

-# Install and manage Surface Hub 3 Pack
+# Install and manage Surface Hub 3 Compute Cartridge

-The Surface Hub 3 Pack is a hardware upgrade that transforms your Surface Hub 2S device into a Surface Hub 3.
+The Surface Hub 3 Compute Cartridge is a hardware upgrade that transforms your Surface Hub 2S device into a Surface Hub 3.
 To place an order, contact your [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).

-## Install Surface Hub 3 Pack
+## Install Surface Hub 3 Compute Cartridge

 ### Prerequisites